samhynds/graffiti-ui/docs/components/column.md

 # Column

 The column component is one of three layout components in Graffiti.
-It's used to help you position stuff on the screen.
+It's used to help you position items on the screen.
 It's based on flexbox and can be used to create a column layout with a fixed width, a flexible width, or a responsive width.

 <iframe src="https://samhynds.github.io/graffiti-ui/?path=/story/layout-column--column-with-content&viewMode=story&shortcuts=false&singleStory=true"
      style="width:100%; height:500px; border:0; margin-top: 20px;"